drac94/pygql-boilerplate/README.md

 ```

 ## Unit Tests
-To run the unit tets you need to create an empty database and an env file called `.env.test` with the same variables as the `.env` file, then add the name of your test database to the env file and run the command
+To run the unit tets, create an empty database, duplicate the `.env` file and rename it to `.env.test`, then replace the POSTGRES_DB variable with the name of your test database.

+Now, run the next command
 ```
 pipenv run test
 ```